Fluvanna County Public Schools

 Donations of non-perishable food may be made at any of the school offices or the MACCA Office in Carysbrook.

-Item Pick Up- If there is an urgent need (i.e. medication), contact the main office of your child’s school to set up a date and time.
+Item Pick Up- Please contact the main office of your child’s school to set up a date and time for pick up of personal items.

-VHSL Sports- All Virginia High School League (VHSL) sports and activities have been suspended until further notice.
+VHSL Sports- All Virginia High School League (VHSL) sports and activities have been cancelled.
 This includes practices and conditioning.
-A final determination about spring events will be made in May.
+Fall sports are under consideration, and will be determined at a later date.
+Here is a link to the VHSL press release- VHSL Press Release and an update from the NCAA Eligibility Center.
 Any questions regarding sports and activities should be directed to Scott Morris, Activities Director, at email@example.com.

-Essential Personnel Childcare- FCPS has collaborated with the Fluvanna Department of Social Services and has a list of five local options for families needing childcare for children of essential personnel.
-All of these childcare providers are currently taking new students.
+Essential Personnel Childcare- FCPS has collaborated with the Fluvanna Department of Social Services and has a list of local options for families needing childcare for children of essential personnel.
 For additional information contact us at 434.589.8208 or email Don Stribling at firstname.lastname@example.org or Jennifer Valentine at email@example.com.

 The Fluvanna County School Board is committed to nondiscrimination with regard to sex, gender, race, color, national origin, disability, religion, ancestry, age, marital status, genetic information, or any other characteristic protected by law.
 This commitment will prevail in all of its policies and practices concerning staff, students, educational programs and services, and individuals and entities with whom the Board does business.
 Mr. Don Stribling, Executive Director of Human Resources/Student Services/Operations is designated as the responsible person (Compliance Officer) regarding assurances of nondiscrimination.
 Any complaint alleging discrimination based on a disability shall be directed to Ms. Jennifer Valentine, Director of Special Education (the Section 504 Coordinator).
 Both may be reached at the following address: 14455 James Madison Highway, Palmyra, VA 22963; telephone (434) 589-8208.
 The Fluvanna County School Board is an Equal Opportunity Employer.